What is Twitch Rivals?

-Twitch Rivals events are contests where some of the most popular streamers on the platform compete in tournament-like multi-day events to battle for large prize pools.
-Oftentimes, these events are organized in a team setting, or with group stages before a playoff in individual tournaments.
+Twitch Rivals are contests where some of the most popular streamers on the platform compete in tournament-like multi-day events to battle for large prize pools.
+Often, these events are organized in a team setting or with group stages before a playoff in individual tournaments.

 Twitch Rivals Games

 One of the main draws to Twitch Rivals is the variety of games that make an appearance.
 With over 100 events scheduled in 2022, there’s a good chance there will be a tournament that appeals to you.

 In addition to different individual games, Twitch Rivals spans tons of different genres.
 Some of the most popular are the following: